jerryhgladinet/docs/user_web/source/chapter2.rst

 These services can be deployed in flexible combinations to meet different needs.

-The |prodname| has an all-in-one installer, so it can easily be self-hosted by you or you can use the one hosted already in the cloud.
+|prodname| has an all-in-one installer, so it can easily be self-hosted by you or you can use the one hosted
+already in the cloud.